Toby Young: Journalism, writing and activism

 In 1991, Young co-founded and co-edited the Modern Review with Julie Burchill and her then husband Cosmo Landesman.
 Its motto was "Low culture for highbrows".
 "The whole enterprise was driven by one fairly simple idea", Young said in 2005.
 "And that was that critics had a responsibility to take the best popular culture as seriously as the best high culture".

 Four years later the magazine was close to financial collapse and Young closed it down, angering his principal financial backer Peter York, as well as Burchill and staff writer Charlotte Raven.
 Burchill had tried to replace Young as editor with Raven.
 "Ultimately the reason we fell out is because our relationship began as a kind of mentor-apprentice, and that was a kind of relationship which Julie was comfortable with.
 It was only when I succeeded in getting out from under her shadow that our relationship deteriorated", Young said in 2005.

-Young moved to New York City shortly afterwards to work for Vanity Fair accepting an invitation from its editor, Graydon Carter.
-In the time he wrote for the magazine he contributed 3,000 words, but was paid $85,000.
+Young moved to New York City shortly afterwards to work for Vanity Fair.
+In the time he wrote for the magazine he contributed 3,000 words, and was paid $85,000.
 After being sacked by Vanity Fair in 1998, he stayed in New York for two more years, working as a columnist for the New York Press, before returning to the UK in 2000.
 A memoir of these years, How to Lose Friends and Alienate People, was published in 2001.

 Following Jack Davenport, Young performed in the West End one-man stage adaptation of How to Lose Friends and Alienate People in 2004.
 Theatre critic Lyn Gardner gave it a one star review commenting that "The curious thing about this is that Young's day job is as theatre critic of the Spectator.
 You would think he might have developed some respect for the job that actors do.
 Clearly not.
 But then, neither does he appear to have picked up any tips on acting along the way."
-A review in The Stage disagreed, saying "Despite Young's previous thespic experience being the only student at Anna Scher’s drama school not to get a part in Grange Hill and having been fired after a week as an extra on the film Another Country, he gives a thoroughly convincing performance as himself…".
-The Evening Standard also praised his performance.
+A review in The Stage stated, "Despite Young's previous thespic experience being the only student at Anna Scher’s drama school not to get a part in Grange Hill and having been fired after a week as an extra on the film Another Country, he gives a thoroughly convincing performance as himself…".
+The Evening Standard praised his performance.
 In 2005, he co-wrote (with fellow Spectator journalist Lloyd Evans) a sex farce about the David Blunkett/Kimberley Quinn intrigue and the "Sextator" affairs of Boris Johnson and Rod Liddle called Who's the Daddy?
 It was named as the Best New Comedy at the 2006 Theatregoers' Choice Awards.
 The following year A Right Royal Farce, Young and Evans' play about sexual antics of the British royal family was poorly received by the press.
 Young said of the play "It was an unqualified disaster".
 It received scathing reviews from the Evening Standard and The Guardian.